This is a list of the more common complaints that Bullmastiffs may suffer from. As with any breed,

 After weaning, our puppies are introduced to a variety of fresh, raw foods and dried commercial foods. calcium) and/or sardines.
 With their ‘raw’ meals, we feed them raw premium beef, chicken or fish (all prepared Vet’s All Natural Complete Mix Puppy (this ensures they are getting a complete balanced meal Occasional ‘leftovers’ are OK so long as it doesn’t constitute their main diet (but be aware that some human foods can be poisonous to dogs).
 When you want to change their diet, do it gradually, as sudden do enjoy variety!

 There will always be a large variation in advice and opinions, but I feel that everyone needs to choose a method that they, and their dog, feel happy with.
-I would advise all dog owners to do research themselves and, hopefully without too much confusion, decide on the feeding regime they feel most
+I would advise all dog owners to do research for themselves and, hopefully without too much confusion, decide on the feeding regime they feel most